Investment Basics: How Diversification Can Protect Your Money

 If you’re new to investing, you’re likely fearful you could lose your money.
 And you could.
 But there are steps you can take to minimize the chance of loss.
 Here’s a look at how you can protect your money from the unexpected.

 You’re beginning to save a little money.
 You’d like to put it into the stock market.
 What’s your biggest fear?
 That the market will crash two days after you’ve made your investment!
 And it could happen.
 It’s not very likely, but it’s still possible.
-And more importantly, no one can tell you for sure that it won’t happen.
+More importantly, no one can tell you for sure that it won’t happen.

 How Diversification Can Help Protect Your Money

-Suppose there was a serious drop in the stock market.
+Suppose there was a severe drop in the stock market.
 Many investors would want to sell their stocks.
 But, they need to put the money they get from selling somewhere.
 The most likely place to reinvest that money is to buy high-quality corporate or US Government bonds.
 Why?
 Because they’re safe in recessionary times.

 You can use this information to help you.
 If you own both stocks and bonds, a decline in the stock market will increase the value of your bonds.
 So what you’ve lost in your right pocket, you’ve gained in your left.

 How about another example?
 Many of you are old enough to remember the inflation of the late 1970s.
 Prices went up one percent each month for a while.
-That was a real tough time for people who owned longer-term bonds.
+That was a really tough time for people who owned longer-term bonds.
 In some cases, they had committed to loan money out at 6 or 7% interest for years into the future.
 Yet, inflation was going up by twice that amount.
 So they were actually losing 6% each year.
 Not a very good investment.

 What’s the point?
 The same circumstances that cause one type of investment to go down cause another to go up.
-So by owning both you have some protection against unexpected events.
+So, by owning both, you have some protection against unexpected events.
 You don’t need to be able to see into the future.
 A portfolio holding different types of investments is ready for any future event.

 How Diversified Should Your Portfolio Be?